Wit-K/ChemStudent/theory.md

 ---

-## 5. Selectivity and The Main Challenge
+## 6. Selectivity and the Competing Reaction
 The most difficult part of CO2 reduction is not breaking the CO2; it is avoiding the water.

 ### The Hydrogen Problem